 Gestation is 100 to 110 days.

-Canadian beavers may have a litter of 2 to 4.
+American beavers have a litter of 2 to 4.

 Beavers are rather awkward on land but are good swimmers.
 They have acute hearing and smell but short range vision.
 They are most active on summer nights, tending to sleep long hours away in winter, waking only to feed on their cache of branches fastened under water in the mud just outside their lodge.
 Nutrients in branches are preserved by the near freezing water.
 Their dams of mud, sticks, branches and stones are built across small streams at high water times, forming ponds.
 They construct canals between ponds by loosening mud from a marshy side and pushing it aside.
 Behind the dam the lodge is built of mud and branches with the main room above the water level.